 Community Engagement Initiatives

-The Center promotes service learning and community engagement though the Academic Service Learning Program and the Bonner Leaders Program.
+The Center promotes service learning and community engagement though the Academic Service Learning Program.

 Academic Service Learning Program.
 The Academic Service Learning Program assists faculty members in developing service learning components in courses across many disciplines in the College curriculum.
 Numerous courses have incorporated service learning components, and students have worked with community organizations including the Hiawassee River Watershed Coalition, Regency Hospice, the Hinton Rural Life Center and Towns County Schools.